An Empirical Study and Analysis on Open-Set Semi-Supervised Learning: Style disturbance with OOD Samples

-Next, we choose AdaIN \cite{huang2017arbitrary}, a real-time arbitrary style transfer method for distribution-gap reduction.
-The transferred image $x_{i}^{st}$ is generated with content of labeled ID image $x_{i}^{ID}$ and style of unlabeled OOD image $x_i^{OOD}$.
-To avoid negative effect of artifacts caused by style transfer, $x_{i}^{st}$ is further linearly interpolated with $x_{i}^{ID}$:
+Mathematically, each sample $x$ could be split into two parts: $x = (x_{content}, x_{style})$, where $x_{content}$ preserves the information of class label and $x_{style}$ brings variance to the dataset.
+AdaIN \cite{huang2017arbitrary}, a real-time arbitrary style transfer method is chosen for style disturbance.
+The style-disturbed image $x_{i}^{sd}$ is generated with content of ID image $x_{i}^{ID}$ and style of OOD image $x_i^{OOD}$.
+To avoid negative effect of artifacts caused by style transfer, $x_{i}^{sd}$ is further linearly interpolated with $x_{i}^{ID}$:

-where $\beta \in [0, 1]$ controls the similarity of $x_{i}^{st}$ to $x_{i}^{ID}$, $AdaIN$ is the style-transfer network.
-The style-transferred dataset $D^{ST}$ would be used in the same way as $D_U$ to keep consistency of model predictions with KL-divergence, and a standard cross-entropy loss is used for labeled data.
+where both $\beta$ and $\omega \in [0, 1]$ control the similarity of $x_{i}^{sd}$ to $x_{i}^{ID}$, $AdaIN$ is the style-transfer network.
+The style-disturbed dataset $D^{SD}$ would be used in the same way as original unlabeled dataset $D_U$ to keep consistency of model predictions with KL-divergence; a standard cross-entropy loss is used for labeled dataset $D_L$.
+The overall loss function is composed of the UDA loss $\mathcal{L}_{UDA}$ and loss of style-disturbed samples $\mathcal{L}_{SD}$.

-In brief, our method takes the DACT module of UDA as the basic method; AdaIN is used to generate OOD-style images with content of ID images, and these images are used together with original unlabeled dataset for DACT.
-The overall loss function is composed of the UDA loss $\mathcal{L}_{UDA}$ and loss of style-transferred samples $\mathcal{L}_{ST}$.
 It can be written as:

-where $\lambda_u$ is the weighting coefficient of consistency loss in UDA, and $Aug$ is the default data augmentation policy in UDA.
-The framework of our method is illustrated in Algorithm \ref{BG-DACT}.
+where $\lambda_u$ is the weighting coefficient of consistency loss, $\phi$ is the model and $Aug$ is Fast AutoAugment \cite{lim2019fast}.